Bayshore Center at Bivalve Staff

 Chase Jackson is an aquaphile, originally from Norfolk, VA, and prides herself in the fact that she has always lived near a body of water where you cannot see the other side.
 She holds a BS in accounting from Elizabeth City State University and a certificate in arts administration from UNC Chapel Hill.
 She has 30+ years in non profit management, mainly in the arts.
 Chase is also an accomplished storyteller, producer, director, actor and blues vocalist.
 Sailing came late in life but it also became one of her passions.
 While quasi retired, she became a volunteer crew member on NJ’s Tall Ship, the Schooner A J Meerwald out of Port Norris, NJ.
 A few years later, there was a paid position available at the schooner’s parent organization, the Bayshore Center at Bivalve.
 At that time Chase was looking for extra funds for a bare boat sailing cruise in the French Polynesian Islands.
 She was hired for what was to be a short lived stint as far as she was concerned.
 That was six years ago and she is currently the program and grants manager for the organization and also handles the marketing.
 Chase has become an avid tall ship lover and advocate.
 She still sails whenever, wherever and on whatever she can.

-Ali Place, Marine Operations Manager, firstname.lastname@example.org, Ext 107
+Ali Place, Director of Education, firstname.lastname@example.org, Ext 107

-Ali Place is the Marine Operations Manager at BCB.
+Ali Place is the Director of Education at BCB.
 She studied Ecology and Marine Science at Penn State University and currently oversees the youth education programs aboard the ship and at the Bayshore Center.
 Her other duties include ship scheduling, port relations, and crew hiring and training.
 Ali’s past work includes working as an aquarist at a public aquarium; working as a trip guide for backpacking, kayaking, white water rafting, and rock climbing trips; working as a veterinary assistant; and working aboard other tall ships.

 Josh Scornavacchi, Captain of AJ Meerwald, email@example.com